Kebab: West Africa

 Suya is a spicy kebab which is a popular food item in West Africa that originated in Nigeria.
-It is traditionally prepared by the Hausa people of Nigeria, Cameroon, Niger, Ghana and some parts of Sudan (where it is called agashe).
+It is traditionally prepared by the Hausa people of Nigeria, Cameroon, Niger, Ghana, and some parts of Sudan (where it is called agashe).

 Kyinkyinga is common and popular in West Africa.
-It is a Ghanaian dish, very similar to or synonymous with the Hausa suya kebab, also known as sooya, tsinga, chichinga, tsire agashi, chachanga or tankora.
+It is a Ghanaian dish, very similar to or synonymous with the Hausa suya kebab, also known as sooya, tsinga, chichinga, tsire agashi, chachanga, or tankora.

 Other variants

 Ćevapi

 Ćevapi (/sh/) or ćevapčići (formal diminutive, /sh/, ћевапчићи), which comes from the word kebab, is a grilled dish of minced meat, a type of skinless sausage, found traditionally in the countries of southeastern Europe (the Balkans).
-They are considered a national dish in Bosnia and Herzegovina and Serbia and are also common in Croatia, Kosovo, Montenegro, Albania, Slovenia, as well as in North Macedonia, Bulgaria, Romania. Ćevapi has its origins in Bosnia and Herzegovina during the Ottoman period, and represents a regional speciality similar to the kofte kebab.
-A dish with similar origins is in Romania called mititei.
+They are considered a national dish in Bosnia and Herzegovina and Serbia and are also common in Croatia, Kosovo, Montenegro, Albania, Slovenia, as well as in North Macedonia, Bulgaria, Romania. Ćevapi has its origins in Bosnia and Herzegovina during the Ottoman period, and represents a regional specialty similar to the kofte kebab.
+A dish with similar origins in Romania is called mititei.